garrandall/popular-music-data/tracks/dive-in-trey-songz.md

 Baby girl, hold your breath
 We about to get so wet
 Put me to the test girl when I dive
-Ooh girl, when I dive
+Oh girl, when I dive
 Dive